juanmorenoHEIG/AcaiGo/README.md

   Download [Ionic DevApp](https://itunes.apple.com/us/app/ionic-devapp/id1233447133?mt=8) on the App Store

-  Create an account and login.
+  Login or Create New Account.

   Follow the instructions on the App.